Frequently Asked Questions

 11. Why is my property now within a "focused analysis area" when it was outside of the Northwest GTA Corridor Identification Study?

 The GTA West Study resumed from the point of suspension in December 2015 and is following the Individual Environmental Assessment process and GTA West Corridor Environmental Assessment Terms of Reference, which was approved by the Ontario Minister of the Environment on March 4, 2008.
-As a result, the Focused Analysis Area (FAA) from December 2015 was back in place for a short-term while the Project Team updated and completed the route evaluation.
-The 2019 FAA (PDF) was presented at Public Information Centre #2 (PIC #2) and the 2020 FAA has now been refined based on feedback from PIC #2, land use, and environmental information.
+As a result, the Focused Analysis Area (FAA) from December 2015 was back in place for the short-term while the Project Team updated and completed the route evaluation.
+The 2019 FAA was presented at Public Information Centre #2 (PIC #2) and the 2020 FAA has now been refined based on feedback from PIC #2, land use, and environmental information.
 The 2020 FAA defines which properties continue to be within an area of interest as the study progresses.
-Properties located within the 2019 FAA could be directly impacted by the GTA West multimodal transportation corridor, ancillary uses, or if refinements are made to the route alternatives.
-The 2019 FAA is preliminary and will be confirmed following a review of the feedback received from PIC #2.
-The FAA is subject to refinement during subsequent phases of the study, as more detailed information becomes available.
+Properties located within the 2020 FAA could be directly impacted by the GTA West multimodal transportation corridor, ancillary uses, or if refinements are made to the Preferred Route during the preliminary design stage.
+The Project Team aims to further reduce the FAA when the preliminary design of the Preferred Route is presented at PIC #3.

 12. What is the new IESO electricity transmission study?